I used to work in my family's restaurant and helped run it. I love good food, and I've cooked family meals for over 60 years.

 In these days of austerity and global warming, everyone should consider how to grow your own vegetables and/or fruit, or at least some herbs.
 The benefits are numerous:

-- Fresh food - fresher than you can buy at the supermarket - and why would you want such fresh food?
+- Fresher food: Home-grown food is fresher than what you can buy at the supermarket.
+Why would you want such fresh food?
 Because fresh food retains the goodness.

-- Saving money - a few raspberry or bean plants, or other seasonal vegetables, for instance, will yield as much as you could need in one season and you would have some to freeze as well.
+- Saves money: A few raspberry or bean plants, or other seasonal vegetables, for instance, will yield as much as you could need in one season and you would have some to freeze as well.
 I reckon that I saved about £20 on raspberries this year, and it will be about the same when my beans grow.
 Indeed, I will have some to give away as well.

-- Good exercise - especially as you grow old and don't run about so much.
+- Good exercise: Gardening is great exercise, especially as you grow old and don't run about so much.

-- Doing your bit for global warming - the food doesn't need to be transported by air, sea or road, so saves on fuel.
+- Do your bit for global warming: Home-grown food doesn't need to be transported by air, sea or road, so it saves on fuel.

-- Less food waste - you just pick what you need when you need it so less gets thrown away.
+- Less food waste: You can just pick what you need when you need it—so less gets thrown away.